 But Chelsea did arrive this week.
 I stood next to her brother Junior, who had appeared less than a year before, a dual loss much too difficult for any parent to bear.
-But, their Mom is Kristi Johnson, one of the bravest and most kind hearted dog moms we know.
+But, their Mom is Kristi Johnson, one of the bravest and most kind-hearted dog moms we know.
 Her heart was crushed.
 But she would not be laid low for long.
 She has a very strong will.
-That will had delayed Chelsea’s trip to the Bridge.
-She gave Chelsea the strength to keep her heart beating long after her heart beats had run out.
+That will have delayed Chelsea’s trip to the Bridge.
+She gave her pup the strength to keep her heart beating long after her heart beats had run out.

 Junior stood nearby, in his usual regal pose.
 Chelsea stood next to him.
 They eyed one another, grinned, and then they began to run like they had years before, up to the hills, then down again.
 Then they began playing, rolling on the grass, nipping at one another, with their tails wagging so hard they made the trees bend.

 The happy duo could not play together for long.
 They had work to do.
 They needed to get back to their mom: As butterflies, beautiful insects, cardinals, hummingbirds and other flying creatures; or as ghosts, making things rattle in the night, or objects mysteriously moving, and in her dreams, which she may not remember, but will help heal her heart.